Triangle

 Story & Plot Summary: Triangle

-Quick Plot Summary: Released in 2009, Triangle is a Horror film directed by Christopher Smith.
+Quick Plot Summary: Released in 2009, Triangle is a Horror film directed by Christopher Smith, written by Christopher Smith.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Melissa George.
+It provides a scannable look at the movie's central conflict involving Melissa George as Jess.

 Story Breakdown